The Idaho Boater Education Card

 Idaho law requires boater education under these conditions:

 - Personal watercraft rental businesses must provide education to each person who will ride and operate the PWC.
 The operator of the PWC must carry a verification wallet card.
 The Idaho State Parks and Recreation provides the education materials to rental businesses.

 - In addition to penalties, boat operators are required to pass a boating course if they are convicted of operating under the influence of drugs or alcohol.

 - Boat operators who are repeat offenders of any boating law or rule also are required to pass a boating course.

 Vessel operators who are required to have a Boater Education Card must carry the card on board the vessel and have it available for inspection by an enforcement officer.

-All states that have mandatory boater education requirements will accept the Idaho Boater Education Card.
-Likewise Idaho will accept boating education cards that are issued by states that meet NASBLA requirements.
+All states that have mandatory boater education requirements will accept the Idaho Boater Education Certificate.
+Likewise, Idaho will accept boating education cards that are issued by states that meet NASBLA requirements.